 The clime: Around 1.5 hours.

-The view: A breathtaking 360-degree panorama of Walchensee (Lake Walchen), Kochelsee (Lake Kochel), Starnberger See (Lake Starnberg) and Ammersee (Lake Ammer) located 45 kilometres away, with even the Munich TV Tower visible at times.
+The view: A breathtaking 360-degree panorama of Walchensee (lake), Kochelsee (lake), Starnberger See (lake) and Ammersee (lake) located 45 kilometres away, with even the Munich TV Tower visible at times.
 The Karwendel mountain range and the Zugspitze can be seen further to the south, while the Herzogstand mountain is visible to the west.

 Refreshments: Those who brave the steep trail that forks off towards the Jocheralm can enjoy milk, butter and buttermilk from the region's own cattle, tucking into regional cheese, bread and sausage to boot.